badd-labs/badd-labs/lab3.1/README.md

 **Task 1:** After you started mining, show the coins that you have mined.
 Then wait 1 minute, check the balance again.

 **Task 2:** Show the content (show the latest three blocks and the latest transaction) on the blockchain.
 Then wait 1 minute, show the blockchain again to see how it is extended over time.
+(Hint: To find the latest transaction on the blockchain, you can iterate through the blocks and check the transaction(s) in them.
+To iterate through the blocks, you can use JavaScript.)

 **Task 3:**